Atlético Tecomán

-Club Deportivo Atlético Tecomán is a Mexican football club that plays in the Tercera División de México.
-The club is based in Tecomán, Colima and was founded in 1978 under the name Estudiantes de Tecomán and was owned by IAETAC, a private university in the city.
+Club Deportivo Atlético Tecomán is a Mexican football club based in Tecomán, Colima that competes in the Tercera División de México, the bottom level division of Mexican football.
+The club was founded in 1978 under the name Estudiantes de Tecomán and was owned by IAETAC, a private university in the city.
 With this name the team got its first title in 1983 when it won the Tercera División.
-During that period Tecomán was an affiliated team of Tecos UAG, since the Autonomous University of Guadalajara is the owner of IAETAC.
+During that period, Tecomán was an affiliated team of Tecos UAG, since the Autonomous University of Guadalajara is the owner of IAETAC.

-During the 1980s and 1990s it was the most important team in the state of Colima due to its continued presence in the Mexican Second Division.
-In 1994 the team was not considered to enter the Primera División 'A', so it lost relevance and began to play mostly in the Third Division.
-In 2004 the team won its second championship in this division, however the team gave its place to Soccer Manzanillo.
+During the 1980s and 1990s, it was the most important team in the state of Colima due to its continued presence in the Segunda División de México.
+In 1994, the team was not considered to enter the Primera División 'A' de México, so it lost relevance and began to play mostly in the Tercera División.
+In 2004, the team won its second championship in this division, however the team gave its place to Soccer Manzanillo.

-In 2015 the team registered in the Liga de Nuevos Talentos, participating only that season.
+In 2015, the team was registered in the Liga de Nuevos Talentos, participating only in that season.

-For 2019–20 Liga TDP season, the team license was rented to Rojos de Colima, also, the sale of the franchise and club facilities was announced.
-In 2020 the team returned.
+For the 2019–20 Liga TDP season, the team license was rented to Rojos de Colima, also, the sale of the franchise and club facilities was announced.
+In 2020, the team returned to compete in the league.